Human Cognition in Machines: A Unified Perspective of World Models: Embodied World Models

 \textbf{\textit{Perception}} must encode contact geometry and six-degree-of-freedom pose, not merely visual appearance; \textbf{\textit{Memory}} may need to maintain a persistent, spatially-grounded model of the physical world across interactions, not merely temporal coherence across frames. \textbf{\textit{Reasoning}} may need to capture physical causality and force propagation rather than narrative causality; and \textbf{\textit{Imagination}} must generate action conditioned futures that are physically executable, not merely visually plausible.
 We explore these novelties following the CAT structure of our unified framework: world representation in Sec.~\ref{sec:embodied:world-rep} and world generation in Sec.~\ref{sec:embodied:world-gen}.
+Sec.~\ref{sec:embodied:trends} summarizes key trends and limitations of embodied world models.

 \begingroup

 \endgroup